Hadoop vs Spark: All You Need to Know About Big Data Analytics

 3) Hadoop MapReduce

-Hadoop MapReduce divides large data processing projects into smaller ones, distributes the smaller tasks over various nodes, and then executes each task individually.
+Hadoop MapReduce divides large data processing frameworks into smaller ones, distributes the smaller tasks over various nodes, and then executes each task individually.

 4) Hadoop Common (Hadoop Core)

-Hadoop commonly refers to a group of standard tools and libraries that guide support to other modules, such as Apache Hadoop Framework, HDFS, YARN, and Hadoop MapReduce.
+Hadoop refers to standard tools and libraries that guide support to other modules, such as Apache Hadoop Framework, HDFS, YARN, and Hadoop MapReduce.
 Hadoop Core is often referred to as Hadoop Common.

 Useful link: Understanding the Shift Left DevOps Approach